What Bugs Do Sugar Gliders Eat

 Crickets are another favorite bug among sugar gliders.
 These hopping insects are packed with protein and are readily available in pet stores.
 Like mealworms, crickets can also be offered in live or dried form, depending on your preference.
 Watching sugar gliders pounce and capture crickets is not only entertaining but also provides them with necessary exercise.

-See also Sugar Glider For Sale Austin
+See also Sugar Glider Cage Cover

 Feeder Roaches